YaronMiro/yna/README.md

 ## Development server

 Run `ng serve --host 0.0.0.0 --open` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically open on the browser and reloads if you change any of the source files.

 ##### In case `livereload` is not working on your dev enviroment: #####